 A visit to the state park can take an hour, if you just quickly want to see the highlights, or you could spend a lot more time here.
 There are picnic tables and restrooms, making this a great spot for a picnic lunch as you drive the Road to Hana.

 In order to visit Wai’anapanapa State Park, you must make a reservation in advance.
 Tickets sell out in advance, so I recommend making your reservation when the reservation system opens.
 At the time that I am writing this, you can reserve your tickets 2 weeks in advance.
-You will pay a $10 parking fee plus $5 per person for those over the age of 3.
-The park is free for Hawaii residents.
 Learn more here.

 14. Eat Hawaiian Shave Ice

 Eating shave ice is a must-have experience in Hawaii.

 Shave ice originated in Japan and was brought to Hawaii in the early 1900’s.
 Ice is shaved super fine so that it almost resembles snow and then it is topped with a flavored syrup.
 Hawaiian shave ice is usually served over a scoop of ice cream.
 You can also top the shave ice with toasted coconut, sweetened condensed milk, or Li Hing Mui powder.

 There are many shave ice stands sprinkled throughout Maui.
 We were fans of Ululani Shave Ice, which has locations in Lahaina, Kahului, Wailuku, Kihei, Paia, and the Hyatt Regency in Maui.

 15. Visit the Maui Ocean Center